 Hours: Full Time.

 Optometrist – The Optometrist (Assistant Director Primary Care) coordinates his/her services with the Primary Care team to ensure a holistic patient approach.
 The Optometrist conducts examinations for visual acuity and to identify the presence of pathology.
 He/she detects and diagnoses abnormal visual, ocular and/or systemic conditions, and prescribes corrective lenses and/or appropriate treatment including prescribing therapeutic drugs to treat specific eye conditions.

 Education & Experience: Graduate of an accredited school of optometry.
 Licensed to practice in the state of Florida

-Skills: Minimum three years experience in a clinical setting.
+Skills: Minimum three years’ experience in a clinical setting.
 Knowledge of electronic medical records preferred and excellent interpersonal and time management skills.

-Hours: Full Time; M-F 8:30am-4:30pm.
+Hours: Full Time; M-F 8am-4pm and weekends as needed.

 Advocate – The role of the Advocate in the homeless shelter environment is to work in partnership with an assigned Case Manager in order to assure measurable positive outcomes for their jointly assigned resident caseload.
 As the day to day contact, the Advocate encourages their assigned residents to follow their case plan (Pathway) and acts as an on-going support system for these residents.
 The Advocate also performs routine shelter operation tasks such as serving meals, issuing supplies and working with the Facility Operations Manager to maintain safety and security of the facility.
-The Advocate interacts with clients in a supportive way that fosters health, mutual respect, clear communication and positive self regard.
+The Advocate interacts with clients in a supportive way that fosters health, mutual respect, clear communication and positive self-regard.

 Education & Experience: High school diploma or GED, A.A.
 Degree preferred.
 Mental Health, Security or Medical background a plus.